Madhav-Sharma-07/chess/README.md

 ---

-## Lessons learned
+## Reflections

-A few things I'll genuinely take away from this:
+A few things I'll take away from this:

 - **Pattern matching is the killer feature.** I never had a "did I forget the en-passant case?" debugging session.
 When I added `MoveKind::EnPassant`